 How to Make Cornbread

 Keep the boxed mix on the shelf and make cornbread from scratch tonight!
 It’s super easy with just a couple of simple steps.
-Make sure to read the recipe card below for full instructions and ingredient measurements.
+Make sure to read the recipe card at the bottom of the post for full instructions and ingredient measurements.

 - First, preheat the oven to 400 degrees and grease a 9×13 pan.